back to top

-Before introducing artificial light, we only had one source of light: the Sun.
-After sunset, people tended to spend their time in relative darkness.
+Before introducing artificial light, we only had one source of light: the sun.
+After sunset, people tend to spend their time in relative darkness.
 However, now that we have artificial light, we take it for granted.
 It is a virtually unchallenged piece of conventional wisdom that exposure to blue light affects our biological clock (circadian rhythm).
 Blue light is one of the environment-friendly lights, but if children have less exposure to sunlight, it could affect the growth and development of their vision.

 Many smartphone manufacturers also feature a reading mode or global eye protection, which filters blue light by changing the color temperature and representation of the color.
-Blue light is not just emitted from smartphones, it also comes out of TVs, but there is a difference in the amount of exposure.
+Blue light is not just emitted from smartphones; it also comes out of TVs, but there is a difference in the amount of exposure.

-What is Blue Light
+What is blue light?

 This light is of most concern because it has more energy per photon than other lights in the visible spectrum, and therefore it is more likely to cause damage when absorbed by various cells in our body.

 Companies have addressed this issue by creating warm-toned “Night Mode” settings on gadgets and glasses that claim to block blue light.
-Since your body is dictated by the Circadian Rhythm (a set of time-dependent physical, mental, and behavioral shifts), it is essential to be mindful of the impact of blue light on your body at different times of the day.
+Since your body is dictated by the circadian rhythm (a set of time-dependent physical, mental, and behavioral shifts), it is essential to be mindful of the impact of blue light on your body at different times of the day.

 Some people experience discomfort when they stare at a screen for hours at a time.
 This is called digital eye strain.
 It occurs because most of us blink less when looking at a screen, which causes eye strain and dry eyes.
 However, it is not something that causes lasting damage and can be easily prevented.

-Symptoms of Digital Eye Strain include:
+Symptoms of digital eye strain include:

 • Dry eyes